InfiniteProductions/InfiniteControls/README.md

 # InfiniteControls
 Basic controls/UI for game design in XNA/MonoGame

-These controls are designed to be simple and effective, as oppostive to some other like NeoControls or EmptyKeys for example for which authors have a goal of a full GUI implementation, like the one offered by OS or window managers on Unix/Linux which are far too complex, not very suited for how XNA/MonoGame has been designed in the first place and whch have a use only for a very few games like strategy games full of resizable windows.
+These controls are designed to be simple and effective, as opposit to some other like NeoControls or EmptyKeys for example for which authors target a full GUI implementation, like the one offered by OS or window managers on Unix/Linux which are far too complex, not very suited for how XNA/MonoGame has been designed in the first place and which have a use only for a very few games like strategy games full of resizable windows.

 Think of them more like what HTML4 (or even 3) offered to CGI designers, as most of the games need just a menu, a few buttons, checkboxes and sometimes dropdown list for settings, plus some cute progress bar, nothing more.